Olive Oil Tutorial: All Olive Oils Are Not Created Equal

-At the end of a typical mechanical pressing to create "Extra Virgin" or "Virgin" Olive Oil," not all of the oil has been extracting from the olives.
-The remaining oil is extracted by a "refining" process that uses solvents and high heat to extract as much oil out of the olive as possible.
-This process is also used for seed and other oils.
+At the end of a typical mechanical pressing to create "Extra Virgin" or "Virgin" Olive Oil," not all of the oil has been extracted from the olives.
+The remaining oil is often usually extracted by a mechanical "refining" process but may also use solvents and high heat in order to extract as much oil out of the olive as possible.

 Since the solvents and high heat make the oils odorless and tasteless, this process also allows producers to use olives that are not in the best condition.

 Olive oils labeled simply "Olive Oil" or "Pure Olive Oil" are blends of refined and unrefined oils.
 This grade of oil actually represents the majority of olive oil sold on the world market to the consumer.